Display all Bios

 Cindrich is a graduate of the University of Pittsburgh School of Law.
 He also served in the U.S. Army Reserves and the U.S. Air Force Reserves.

 Neil Dimick was elected to the Mylan board of directors in October 2005.
-He chairs Mylan's Audit and Finance Committees.
+He chairs Mylan's Audit Committee and is a member of the Executive and Finance Committees.

 Dimick served as executive vice president and chief financial officer of AmerisourceBergen Corporation from 2001 to 2002, before which he was senior executive vice president and chief financial officer of Bergen Brunswig Corporation from 1992 to 2001.